aesara-devs/aesara/doc/extending/creating_an_op.rst

 implemented.

 However, if you cannot implement an :class:`Op` in terms of an existing :class:`Op`, you have to write a new one.
-Don't worry, Aesara was designed to make it easy to add a new :class:`Op`, :class:`Type`, and :class:`Optimization`.

-..
-These first few pages will walk you through the definition of a new :ref:`type`,
-.. ``double``, and a basic arithmetic :ref:`operations <op>` on that :class:`Type`.

-As an illustration, this tutorial shows how to write a simple Python-based :ref:`operations <op>` which performs operations on :ref:`type`, ``double<Double>``.
+As an illustration, this tutorial will demonstrate how a simple Python-based :class:`Op` that performs operations on ``np.float64``\s is written.
-..
-It also shows how to implement tests that
-.. ensure the proper working of an :class:`Op`.

 .. note::